 [Buff: When fighting within 20 meters of the Vanguard, the Warlord gains +15% Armor Penetration.
 The Vanguard gains +15% Threat Generation.]

-Will waited for the inevitable booming commentary from his internal passenger.
-He waited for the boastful lecture on dynasties and bloodlines.
+Will expected the inevitable booming commentary from his internal passenger.
+He braced for the boastful lecture on dynasties and bloodlines.
+Khan remained silent.

-"It is a geometry I never mastered," Khan murmured, his voice a low, somber vibration that lacked its usual imperial thunder.
+"It is a geometry I never mastered," Khan murmured.
+His voice dropped into a low, somber vibration.
 "I built my world on the iron of command and the math of fear.
-I understood how to break an empire, boy, but I never learned how to simply anchor one.
-What you have forged between the Weaver and the Shield-Maiden — in mud and blood and the weight of command — it is a sovereignty based on trust."
+I understood how to break an empire, boy.
+I never learned how to anchor one.
+You forged this between the Weaver and the Shield-Maiden in mud and blood.
+It is a sovereignty based strictly on trust."

 "Hold it tight.
 In the meat-grinder of the deep, iron snaps and gold fails.
-But a bond forged in this shared intent?
-It is the only thing that will hold when the dark finally decides to eat."
+A bond forged in this shared intent is the only thing that will hold when the dark finally decides to eat."

 He dismissed the prompt.